Last modified: May 11, 2025

 This article is written in: 🇺🇸

 In the realm of relational databases, stored procedures and functions are powerful tools that allow developers to encapsulate reusable pieces of SQL code.
-They enhance performance, promote code reusability, and encapsulate business logic within the database itself.
+They enhance performance by caching execution plans, promote code reusability, and keep business logic close to the data.
 By understanding how to create and use stored procedures and functions, you can write more efficient and maintainable database applications.

 Stored Procedures